 Day three TWIZEL – NORTH OTAGO

-After being surrounded by mountains for the past three days, we depart this morning for the open spaces on the east coast.
+Another early start for our last sunrise shoot in this area before we depart for the open spaces on the east coast.
 We arrive in the afternoon and, after taking a short rest, load up our long lenses for photography of the endangered Hoiho (Yellow-eyed penguin), which come ashore in the late afternoon after a day fishing at sea.
 These fascinating and very rare birds are so-called by Maori because of their distinctive high-pitched call.
 (BLD)

 Day four NORTH OTAGO – TE ANAU